-- 1. Understand the catalytic role of enzymes, importance of enzyme inhibitors in design of new drugs, therapeutic and diagnostic applications of enzymes. - 2.
-Understand the metabolism of nutrient molecules in physiological and pathological conditions. - 3.
-Understand the genetic organization of mammalian genome and functions of DNA in the synthesis of RNAs and proteins.
+CO Statements CO-1 Understand the catalytic role of enzymes, importance of enzyme inhibitors in design of new drugs, therapeutic and diagnostic applications of enzymes.
+CO-2 Understand the metabolism of nutrient molecules in physiological and pathological conditions.
+CO-3 Understand the genetic organization of mammalian genome and functions of DNA in the synthesis of RNAs and proteins.
+CO-4 Know the interpretation of data emanating from a Clinical Test Lab.